SUBCHAPTER 09C ‑ ADMINISTRATION OF CRIMINAL JUSTICE EDUCATION AND TRAINING STANDARDS

 Amended Eff.
 August 1, 2002;

-(a) The Affidavit of Separation and Report of Separation shall be used for reporting the date of and reason for the separation of a criminal justice officer from the employing agency.
+(a) The Affidavit of Separation (Form F-5B) shall be used for reporting the date of and reason for the separation of a criminal justice officer from the employing agency.
 The date of separation shall be the date the criminal justice officer resigned or the date the employing agency terminated the employee.
+The Affidavit of Separation (Form F-5B) shall contain the following information:

-(b) An agency separating a person from employment or appointment as a criminal justice officer shall, not later than 10 days after separation, forward to the Commission a completed Affidavit of Separation and Report of Separation.
+(b) An agency separating a person from employment or appointment as a criminal justice officer shall, not later than 10 days after separation, forward to the Commission a completed Affidavit of Separation.

 History Note: Authority G.S.
 17C‑6;